 "Corresponding to the care for the proper location of these (asylum) cities were the other ordinances referring to them.
-The roads leading to them were marked by sign-posts at the crossroads, with the inscription "Miklat" (Refuge); the roads were very broad . . . smooth and level, in order that the fugitive might not be hindered in any way" (article on Asylum from 1906 Jewish Encyclopedia)
+The roads leading to them were marked by sign-posts at the crossroads, with the inscription "Miklat" (Refuge); the roads were very broad . . . smooth and level, in order that the fugitive might not be hindered . . ."
+(1906 Jewish Encyclopedia)

-If it was determined that the accused accidently caused the death of another human they could live, protected, from the "avenger of blood" only if they stayed in the place of refuge.
+If in a particular city of refuge it was determined that the accused accidently caused the death of another human, they could live, protected, from the "avenger of blood" only if they stayed in that location.
 They could only safely return to their home after the death of the High Priest (Joshua 20:6).
-If they left before the priest died, they risked being killed by the "avenger" who could kill them, outside of the cities of asylum, without penalty (Numbers 35:26 - 28).
+If they left before the priest died, they risked being killed by the "avenger" who could kill them, outside of the cities of refuge, without penalty (Numbers 35:26 - 28).

 If the accused was convicted of murder, they were turned over to the avenger of blood.
 The avenger was then to carry out the death penalty (Numbers 35:19, 21, Deuteronomy 19:12).
-Those who killed, either accidently or with malice, were not allowed to pay a ransom to avoid the consequences of their behavior (Numbers 35:31 - 32).
+Those who killed, either accidently or with malice, were not allowed to pay a ransom in the cities of refuge in order to avoid the consequences of their behavior (Numbers 35:31 - 32).